nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   - Cons: Typing out schedule status in words are case-sensitive.
 This means that users need to accurately input the schedule status with the correct capitalization, which can add an extra layer of precision required from the user.

+**Aspect: Number of `m/` tags accepted**
+- **Alternative 1 (current choice):** Users input more than one `m/` tags and only the last `m/` tag is taken.
+  - Pros: Users who are fast typists can easily correct earlier mistakes without deleting text.
+  - Pros: There are less erroneous behaviours that will result in failure of the command (e.g. entering `m/0 m/0 m/1` will result in the schedule being marked as `completed`, as opposed to encoutering an error).
+  - Cons: Some users may be confused about the behaviour of the command especially if tags provided are conflicting.
+- **Alternative 2:** Users input only one `m/` tag.
+Multiple tags will result in an error.
+  - Pros: The command is unambiguous to use, since multiple (hence conflicting) tags are not accepted.
+  - Cons: It is inconvenient for fast typists to have to go back to previously typed commands to edit fields.

 ### Unmark schedule feature

 The "Unmark Schedule" feature allows users to unmark a schedule that was previously marked as completed or missed.